-When you become pregnant, everything changes.
-Suddenly you realize that whatever you do affects not only your body, but that of your unborn child as well.
+Everything changes when you become pregnant.
+Everything you do affects not only your body, but also your unborn child.

-That realization can make having a cold or flu more complicated than usual.
-You may have taken an over-the-counter decongestant in the past, but now wonder: Is it safe?
-You may worry that if you catch the flu virus it may adversely affect your baby.
+This realization makes getting a cold or flu more complicated.
+You may have taken an over-the-counter decongestant in the past, but now you might wonder: Is it safe?
+You may worry about the flu virus affecting your baby.
 And what if you suffer from a fever, or diarrhea?
 Could those symptoms hurt your child?

-Pregnant women are more susceptible to catching a cold or the flu.
-According to the Cleveland Clinic, the immune system is lowered during pregnancy.
+Pregnant women have a higher risk of getting a cold and the flu because their immune system is weakened during pregnancy, according to the Cleveland Clinic.
 This helps stop the woman's body from rejecting the unborn baby.
-(Cleveland Clinic, 2011) However, it can also leave expecting moms more vulnerable to viral and bacterial infections.
+However, it can also leave expecting moms vulnerable to viral and bacterial infections.

-Pregnant women are also more likely than non-pregnant women their age to experience complications of the flu, such as pneumonia or other bronchial infections.
-Therefore, getting vaccinated for the flu is very important.
+Pregnant women are also more likely than non-pregnant women their age to experience complications of the flu.
+These complications can include pneumonia, bronchitis, or sinus infections.
+Getting a flu vaccination is a very important form of prevention.

-"Every woman who is pregnant or is contemplating pregnancy should be up-to-date with her flu vaccine," says Ingrid Rodi, M.D., Associate Clinical Professor of OB/GYN at the Geffen School of Medicine at UCLA.
+"Every woman who is pregnant or is contemplating pregnancy should be up-to-date with her flu vaccine," says Dr. Ingrid Rodi, a clinical professor of OB/GYN at the Geffen School of Medicine at UCLA.
 "It is very dangerous to get the flu while pregnant."

 Certain tried-and-true cold treatments can be trusted whether or not you’re pregnant.
-They include getting plenty of rest, drinking a lot of fluids, and gargling with warm salt-water for a sore throat or cough.
+These include:

 Saline nasal drops and spray are perfectly safe for loosening nasal mucus and soothing inflamed nasal tissue.
 Using warm, humid air is a natural way to help loosen congestion as well.
 Try a facial steamer, a hot-mist vaporizer, or even a hot shower.
 Chicken soup can also help relieve inflammation and soothe congestion.

 Adding some honey or lemon to a warm cup of decaffeinated tea can help relieve a sore throat, and elevating your head may help you to get some rest.
-Additionally, hot and cold packs can help alleviate sinus pain.
+Hot and cold packs can help alleviate sinus pain.

 According to the University of Michigan Health System and most obstetricians, it's best to avoid all medications in the first 12 weeks of pregnancy.
-That's a critical time for the development of your baby's organs.
-(University of Michigan)
+That's a critical time for the development of your baby's vital organs.

 Many doctors also recommend caution after 28 weeks as well.
-Be sure to ask your physician for recommendations.
-"You should always check with your doctor before taking any medication when you are attempting pregnancy or are pregnant," says Dr. Rodi.
+Ask your doctor for recommendations.
+"You should always check with your doctor before taking any medication when you are attempting pregnancy or are pregnant," Rodi says.

 Use medications only as needed and according to the package directions: